 "I was looking for an overview of the filmmaking process, and this course fit the bill exactly.
 I appreciated the templates that added some rigor...This course had a perfect balance of conceptual content and practical tips, especially about building excitement about the film.
 It got me thinking about my upcoming project in a whole new way."

 One of the most exciting aspects of this transition is the ability to easily add more courses and additional instructors.

 Courses are one way to share knowledge, especially for in-depth topics such as storytelling, scriptwriting and editing.

 If you are an accomplished filmmaker who would like to become a documentary mentor, please get in touch.

-We are super excited to announce the addition of FOUR new course instructors:
+We are super excited to announce the addition of FIVE new course instructors:

 Jilann Spitzmiller - Award Winning Documentary Filmmaker whose work has appeared on the BBC, Sundance Channel, Starz/Encore, PBS and many more.
 Creator of the Documentary Budgeting Courses and Templates.

 Hank Rogerson - Co-founder of DocuMentors and former professor of filmmaking at Santa Fe University of Art and Design.
 Hank has worked with such clients as PBS, BBC, Sundance and Discovery.
 He is the Co-creator of the Documentary Proposal Template Pack.